 If USCIS denies your application for citizenship by Naturalization, you should speak with an immigration attorney.
 You can find free or low-priced legal help at USA.gov.
 To learn more about what to do if USCIS denies your Citizenship application, check out our Citizenship filing guide.

 We can help you get your forms and filing fees to the right place with our simple web application.
-You can get started by clicking the button below.

 If you are between ages 14 and 79, USCIS will schedule a biometrics appointment for you after you submit your citizenship application.
 The biometrics appointment takes place at one of USCIS' local application service centers.
 You will find the location, date, and time of the appointment on the appointment notice (Form I-797C, Notice of Action) that USCIS sends you.
 At the biometrics appointment, the USCIS staff will take your photo and fingerprints.